A hands-on wildlife monitoring experience helping to rewild the Little Desert in Western Victoria

 Day 1: Travel to Little Desert Nature Lodge and Conservation Reserve

 Depart Melbourne and travel to Little Desert Nature Lodge.
 The journey is approximately 4 – 5 hours.
 Arrive and settle into our accommodation before an overview on the ‘Rewilding the Desert’ wildlife conservation project which aims to reintroduce wildlife species which were once common to the Little Desert back into the wild.
 In the late afternoon, we head out into the conservation reserve to set up the wildlife traps.
 Evening group dinner.
-Meals: Afternoon Tea and Dinner
+Meals: Light Lunch, Afternoon Tea and Dinner

 Day 2: Wildlife Monitoring and Aboriginal Experience